 I publish neighborhood driving tours, market updates, and waterfront deep-dives for South Novato on YouTube @KyleFrazier — browse the full collection in my video library, including the neighborhoods buyers cross-shop with the Keys.

 Buyers: my clients obtain full underwriting approval before writing, so their offers compete like cash on fresh waterfront listings — and my network reaches the off-market layer where the Keys' top tier trades.
-Sellers: start with a second opinion on your home's value — lagoon position, dock depth, and frontage are exactly what automated estimates miss, and the Q2 window shows what accurate pricing earns here.
+Sellers: start with a second opinion on your home's value — lagoon position, dock depth, and frontage are exactly what automated estimates miss, and the latest window shows what accurate pricing earns here.

 Book a call · (415) 350-9440 · [email protected]